anderssonlab/PRIMEloci/README.md

 ## Overview

-PRIMEloci provides a streamlined, automated workflow for handling CAGE data, focusing on accurate prediction of tag clusters using machine learning models.
-The process involves five key steps:
+The workflow focuses on the accurate prediction of tag clusters using machine learning, encompassing five key steps:

-1. **Extracting CTSS data**: Create CAGE transcriptional start site (CTSS) object from bigwig files.
+1. **Extracting CTSS data**: Generate CAGE transcriptional start site (CTSS) objects from bigWig files.
-2. **Generating tag cluster sata**: Identify tag clusters (TC) from the CTSS object.
+2. **Identifying Tag Clusters**: Derive tag clusters (TCs) from the CTSS data.
-3. **Generating the processed profiles**: Prepare CAGE processed profiles from CTSS and TC data for model input.
+3. **Processing Profiles**: Prepare processed CAGE profiles for input into the prediction model.
-4. **Predicting Profile Probabilities**: Use PRIMEloci models to predict profile probabilities.
+4. **Predicting Profile Probabilities**: Utilize PRIMEloci models to predict profile probabilities.
-5. **Filtering Prediction Results**: Produce non-overlapping lists in .bed and .rds formats for further R analysis.
+5. **Filtering Results**: Output non-overlapping TC lists in .bed and .rds formats for further analysis in R.

+PRIMEloci offers two primary ways to utilize its genome-wide prediction:

-Scripts can be run individually or as part of a pipeline, with a main bash script for selective execution.
+Bash Script: Execute a full pipeline or some parts of the pipeline using pre-configured bash scripts, ideal for users who prefer a command-line interface or need to automate large-scale data processing tasks.
+Each step can be run individually or as part of a pipeline with a main bash script for selective execution.
 Advanced users can also prepare data and train models to customize the workflow [LINK to nucCAGE repo].
+R Functions: Directly use R functions provided in the PRIMEloci package, allowing for more control, customization, and integration with other R-based workflows.
+When using the PRIMEloci R functions, users typically handle steps 1 and 2 (CTSS and TC identification using CAGEfighR functions) within R, while the run_PRIMEloci() function covers steps 3 through 5, processing existing CTSS and TC data through the prediction model and generating the final output.

 ## Installation